-In pre-engagement, activities are fully virtual.
-Your journey will commence with intensive webinars understanding climate change in Southeast Asia, project ideas and pitching guidance, and ecosystem mapping.
+In pre-engagement, your journey will commence with intensive webinars understanding climate change in Southeast Asia, project ideas and pitching guidance, and ecosystem mapping.

 Phase 2: The Summit

-The 3-day Summit in Brunei journeys you to the peak of climate change adaptation and mitigation.
+The month-long Summit journeys you to the peak of climate change adaptation and mitigation.
 Inclusive of interactive sessions, skills training, group exercises, project-based learning, networking and community dialogues, and an exciting virtual tour of Sumbiling Eco Village in Brunei.

 Phase 3: Prominence

-Gain regional stature by implementing your own green initiatives with seed funding or earn a 2-month placement at organizations tackling climate change.
-Journey on with professional development opportunities, online webinars and mentorship.
+Gain regional stature by implementing your own green initiatives with seed funding or earn a 3-month placement at organizations tackling climate change.
+Journey on with professional development opportunities, online webinars, and mentorship.